gemfire/gemfire-examples/quickstart/README.md

   ~ SPDX-License-Identifier: Apache-2.0
   -->

-# VMware GemFire Quick Start examples
+# Tanzu GemFire Quick Start examples
 The examples in this folder are practical guides to getting started with GemFire.

-For details on all GemFire features, see [VMware GemFire Documentation](https://docs.vmware.com/en/VMware-GemFire).
+For details on all GemFire features, see [Tanzu GemFire Documentation](https://docs.vmware.com/en/VMware-GemFire).

-## VMware GemFire Version
+## Tanzu GemFire Version
-Your client code must link against the _same or older_ version (ignoring patch versions) of VMware GemFire as the VMware GemFire server it will connect to.
+Your client code must link against the _same or older_ version (ignoring patch versions) of Tanzu GemFire as the Tanzu GemFire server it will connect to.

 To link against a different version of GemFire, edit the `<version>` tag for `gemfire-all-bom` in `pom.xml` in each quickstart.